Mindspace uses monetary tactics to help users stick to their commitments.

 User Frustrations

-Personalized targets
+Personalized Targets

-Generated targets are fully personalized.
 For example, if a user scrolls through instagram 5 hours a day, the Mindspace target for them will be 2.5 hours per day.
 If another user who does the same activity for 2 hours per day, they will get a target of 1 hour per day.

 Gradual habit change

-Monetary commitment
+Monetary commitment and gamification

 Research

-Primary research started with user interviews with 2 selected groups of users.
-Users were asked questions about phone usage and digital habit formation.
-Insight from interviews helped guide the direction of secondary research.
 During secondary research, a literature review was done on scientific papers about phone addiction in young adults.
 Furthermore, a study and analysis was done on a documentary about phone addiction which was recommended by the project’s mentor.
-Lastly, a competitor analysis was done on some of the top digital detox apps available at the time.

 User Interviews